ngoldschlag/HighTechIndustries/README.md

 Heckler, D. (2005).
 High-technology employment: a NAICS-based update.
 Monthly Lab.
 Rev., 128, 57.

 License: This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 Included libraries are subject to their own licenses.

+DISCLAIMER: This site is maintained by Nathan Goldschlag.
+Opinions expressed here do not reflect the official views of the U.S. Census Bureau or any other public or private organization.